DominikButz/SynoClub/README.md

 ## Further development

-This app is put under MIT license (see below). **Please feel free to use this app as inspiration or basis for your own apps.
-There is a shortage of applications (at least for iOS) that allow users to use their own server as backend instead of relying on "big data servers" like Amazon's (Dropbox), Google's, Apple's or even Facebook's (Parse).**
+This app is put under MIT license (see below). **Please feel free to use this app as inspiration or basis for your own apps. **
-Synology's DS as easy-to-use home or company server is a great basis for a more secure way of handling confidential data without renouncing the benefits of mobile applications and cloud computing.

-The app in its current state isn't suitable for uploading it to the app store.
 Please feel free to modify and extend its functionality.
 For example, the app does neither save note files nor photos locally (e.g. in the app's document or temp folder).
 This would make the photo thumbnail table view appear much faster.